Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-see Appendix \ref{sec:apdx_grgg}.
-If we assume infinitely large connection scales, i.e. $R^{-1}\to 0$, this results in $\avgdegree=n\beta$, which can be seen as the usual ER graph where all spatial structure is lost, since nodes connect to any other node with the same likelihood $\frac{\avgdegree}{n}$.

-We next consider the percolation probability at location $\boldsymbol{x}$.
-Similar to the discrete approximation used for RDPGs, we can discretize the node space into a fine grid to derive percolation probabilities (see Appendix \ref{sec:apdx_sbm_apx_Rk}).
-However, here we apply an ansatz that the percolation probability is given by a generalization of the Gaussian function:

-where $0\le a\le 1$ governs percolation probability at the origin, $b\ge 1$ controls the shape of the percolation surface, and $C$ is a $k\times k$ symmetric positive semi-definite matrix that indicates the scale of the surface.
-As shown later in Sec. \ref{sec:percolation}, $C$ commutes with the scale matrix $R$, implying that $C$ and $R$ preserve each others eigenspaces.
-Consequently, we need to infer $k$ non-negative eigenvalues of $C$, yielding a total of $k+2$ parameters to fit the percolation surface at grid locations via constrained optimization.
-We can then use Eq. \ref{eq:rho_grgg} to obtain percolation probabilities at any node location in $\real^k$.
+where $0\le a\le 1$ governs percolation probability at the origin, $b\ge 1$ controls the shape of the percolation surface, and $\mat{C}$ is a $k\times k$ symmetric positive semi-definite matrix that indicates the scale of the surface.
+As shown in Appendix C\,2 of Ref. \onlinecite{loomba2024geodesics2}, $\mat{C}$ commutes with the scale matrix $\mat{R}$, implying that $\mat{C}$ and $\mat{R}$ preserve each others eigenspaces.
+Consequently, we only need to infer the $k$ non-negative eigenvalues of $\mat{C}$, yielding a total of $k+2$ parameters to fit the percolation surface at grid locations via constrained optimization.
+We can then use Eq. \eqref{eq:rho_grgg} to obtain percolation probabilities at any node location in $\real^k$.

-\paragraph*{Approximate closed-form of the SPLD.} Using the expression for the conditional PMF in Eq. \ref{eq:spd_general_omega}, we can write the approximate closed-form of the conditional PMF of the SPLD succinctly via a set of recursive coefficients: see Eq. \ref{eq:grgg_omega_ansatz} in Appendix \ref{sec:apdx_grgg}.
-To make further analytical progress, we consider a special scenario of high ``spatial homophily'' which is the opposite of the ER setting.
-Here, spatial embedding contributes a lot since the connection scales are very small: $R\to 0$.
-Taking this limit in Eq. \ref{eq:degree_grgg_mean}, the mean degree is given by $\avgdegree=n\beta\sqrt{\frac{|R|}{2^k}}$.
-Using Eq. \ref{eq:spd_general_omega}, the approximate closed-form of the conditional PMF of the SPLD can be written as:
+\paragraph*{Approximate closed form of the GLD} Using the expression in Eq. \eqref{eq:spd_general_omega}, we can write the approximate closed form of the conditional PMF of the GLD succinctly via a set of recursive coefficients: see Eq. \eqref{eq:grgg_omega_ansatz} in Appendix \ref{sec:apdx_grgg}.
+To make further analytical progress, we consider a special scenario of high ``spatial homophily'': $\mat{R}\to \mat{0}$.
+Using Eq. \eqref{eq:spd_general_omega} with the na\"{i}ve initial condition in Eq. \eqref{eq:prob_connect_apx_general}, the approximate closed form of the conditional PMF of the GLD can be written as: